RobbinLawJavaScript/javascript-demos/ii-dom-api/exercise/readme.md

 ## DOM API

-> To follow along with this exercise, you will need to open the [practice/index.html](./practice/index.html) in your browser with Live-Server.

 The Document Object Model (DOM) is a means of viewing a web document as a tree structure with a root from which all elements in the document can be retrieved.
 The first specification for this model was released by the W3C as DOM Level 1 in 1998.
 It is from this early version that laid the ground work (APIs, schema, etc.) for Level 2 (released 2000) and the current specification Level 3 (released 2004).

 DOM Level 2 added support for advanced event handling, element access, and CSS.
 DOM Level 3 improved upon Level 2 features and added support for [XPath](http://www.w3.org/TR/xpath/).